vitar/sre/docs/130-system-dynamics.md

 Without Compensation, the model can describe distortion but predicts that distortion produces visible consequences immediately.
 This does not match observed system behavior.
 Compensation explains the temporal gap between the onset of contour distortion and the emergence of observable failure — why systems hold longer than their allocation profile predicts, and why failure often appears sudden to external observers.

+The temporal dynamics of compensation — how buffers accumulate, how they deplete under sustained load, what curve shapes govern their exhaustion, and how different buffer types produce different temporal profiles — are formalized in System Metabolism.
+Compensation as defined here is the mechanism; its behavior over time is an accumulation dynamic.

 Detailed treatment — buffer typology, compensation margin, dynamics, failure modes, and formal propositions — belongs in the dedicated Compensation chapter.

 ### Feedback